Hirvensaloa/rehti-mmorpg/README.md

 #### <a name="client-pre"></a>Prerequisites

-- (Optional) Add an environment variable called VK_LAYER_PATH and point it to vulkan-validationlayers bin/json path.
+- (Optional) Add an environment variable called VK_LAYER_PATH and point it to the vulkan-validationlayers bin/json path.
 (Conan library directory)

 #### Running